• Skip to primary navigation

 To use, defrost either in the microwave or overnight in the refrigerator, then tip into a saucepan and reheat until piping hot.

-Yes, you can prepare this dish up to 3 days in advance and store, covered, in the refrigerator.
+Yes, you can prepare this dish up to 3 days in advance and store it in a covered container in the refrigerator.

 When you are ready to eat it, tip it into a saucepan and reheat until piping hot.